Music of Seattle: 1997–present: Expansion and global influence

 While the grunge-era venue The Crocodile Cafe closed in 2007 (i.e. where Nirvana played some of their earliest live shows), the venue reopened in March 2009 and later relocated into a larger space within Seattle's Belltown Neighborhood in 2021.
-Numerous cherished venues such as the Vera Project, Neumos, Sunset Tavern and the Tractor Tavern have all continued to adapt and showcase live performances of both nationally touring acts and local bands.
-The Tractor tavern celebrated 30 years of live music from Seattle's Ballard neighborhood in 2024, and the beloved Conor Byrne Pub also re-opening under a cooperative model in the same year.
+Numerous venues such as the Vera Project, Neumos, Sunset Tavern and the Tractor Tavern have all continued to adapt and showcase live performances of both nationally touring acts and local bands.
+The Tractor tavern celebrated 30 years of live music from Seattle's Ballard neighborhood in 2024, and the Conor Byrne Pub also re-opening under a cooperative model in the same year.

 Despite the adverse impacts on independent artists caused by rising cost of living in Seattle over this time, Seattle's robust DIY and feminist punk scene flourished through the 2000s and 2010s, led by bands such as Tacocat, Childbirth, and Thunderpussy among many others.
 DIY labels like Help Yourself Records and the Sub Pop imprint Hardly Art led the promotion and curation of many emerging PNW acts in this time such as Versing, Dude York, The Moondoggies, and Chastity Belt (band), with other significant bands like Great Grandpa and Special Explosion emerging onto the national indie music scene in the late 2010s.
 Crane City Music emerged as a premier purveyor of Seattle-area Hip Hop, while DIY upstarts such as Freakout Records Youth Riot Records, and Den Tapes also emerged in the late 2010s as champions for local and regional musicians.
 Other more experimental labels in this period included Hush Hush Records, Sublime Frequencies, and the influential Light in the Attic Records, which established itself in Seattle in 2002 and grew to become one of the "most successful re-issue labels in the world" by 2016.

 Seattle's electronic music scene and festival scene has also become well known throughout the country as well as internationally.
 Emerging electronic artists like Chong the Nomad, and established acts like the electronic duo Odesza have garnered critical acclaim particularly for their live productions.
 The Gorge Amphitheatre in George, Washington became an established destination venue for festivals in the Pacific Northwest via the EDM Paradiso Festival held there from 2012-2019, as well as the prominence of Sasquatch!
 Music Festival from 2002-2018, and the Watershed Music Festival held at the Gorge from 2012-present.
 Seattle also remains well known today for the Capitol Hill Block Party and Bumbershoot music festivals, both held annually in urban Seattle neighborhoods.